x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/decommission-on-premises-exchange.md

 >[!TIP]
 > If you choose to remove ADFS from your infrastructure, Azure AD Connect will synchronize your on-premises credentials with the cloud.
 Each service will authenticate users independently:
-> So each service will authenticate users independenly:
 > * **Office 365 identity services** will manage online requests
 > * **Active directory** will manage the internal authentication
 >